 - Have you recently paid off a loan or closed a credit card?
 If so, your credit history may have been impacted.

 After looking closer, you may find something has changed that could influence your credit score that you weren’t initially aware of.
 The best way to monitor changes in your score is to check your credit report monthly, so you’re up to date on all the changes that impact your score.
-Sites like Rocket HQ allow you to check your credit score and report for free every two weeks!
+Sites like Rocket HomesSM allow you to check your credit score and report for free every two weeks!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.